Civil War Moving Panoramas

 1880s - Battle Scenes of the Rebellion, by Thomas Clarkson Gordon

-From the Collections of The Henry Ford
+From the Collections of The Henry Ford, used with permission.

-and served until the end of the war.
+until the end of the war.

 After the war, he married and raised a family working as a house painter and hardwood finisher.
 A self-taught artist, he began painting the panorama around 1885, 20 years after the war's end.
-It took
+It took him two years

 1885 - Andrew's Raid or the Great Locomotive Chase by Albert Ruger